D9ping/YaSMD/README.md

 If you use this on a rasberry Pi with a MicroSD card, the MicroSD lifespan can be short because of a lot of short writes for each line using a new sector.
-To avoid that a tmpfs drive on /var/cache/yasmd must be created and then multiple lines will be writen at once if certain size(508bytes) has been reached.
+To avoid that a tmpfs drive on /var/cache/yasmd must be created and then multiple lines will be writen at once to the sd-card if certain size(508bytes) has been reached.

 To setup the tmpfs drive run:
 ```shell